LaurenceHo/quasar-photo-albums/server/README.md

 ### AWS Permissions

-If you deploy your Lambda function and API Gateway by running the above command `npm run serverless:deploy`, Serverless Framework will deal with AWS permissions for you as long as you set up the correct DynamoDB table names and S3 bucket name.
+If you deploy your Lambda function and API Gateway by running the above command `bun run serverless:deploy`, Serverless Framework will deal with AWS permissions for you as long as you set up the correct DynamoDB table names and S3 bucket name.

 ### Enabling binary support using the API Gateway console